pseudonym42/Zametki/Bash/System calls: fork() and exec().md

     ENVIRONMENT=$(some complex task)
     exec command

 This script does some stuff to prepare the environment so that it contains what is needed.
 Once that's done, the sh instance is no longer necessary, and so it's a (minor) optimization to simply replace the sh instance with the command process, rather than have sh run it as a child process.
-So basically what exec does is - exec replaces the current program in the current process, without forking a new process.
-As you can see from the above example exec is normally used after the environment is created, but what if you just want to copy the environment of the parent process?
-Well as this is required in 90% of the cases - the fork system call was implemented.
-That is why most of the time fork is being used and you rarely need to use exec.
+So basically what `exec` does is - it replaces the current program in the current process, without forking a new process.
+As you can see from the above example `exec` is normally used after the environment is created, but what if you just want to copy the environment of the parent process?
+Well as this is required in 90% of the cases - the `fork` system call was implemented.
+That is why most of the time `fork` is being used and you rarely need to use `exec`.
 So fork() creates a new child process, which is a complete copy of the parent process, but child process will have it’s own unique process ID and have it’s own address space and memory.